Tell Me Why

 "Dad, Why do you have tiny hair?"

-We are all traveling almost in a straight line across the state of Florida.
+We are all traveling almost in a straight line across Florida.
 The road will slightly turn left and head straight for the Georgia line.
-We’ll ride that angle up through Atlanta and 2 hours further north into White County and the foothills of the mountains by Chattahoochee National Forest.
+We'll ride that angle up through Atlanta and 2 hours further north into White County and the foothills of the mountains by Chattahoochee National Forest.
 There is no road less traveled on I-75.
 You could get lost traveling off its path.
-And there isn’t and not much scenery to take in to cure the boredom from the constant sight of dark green foliage that raises like a wall 40 feet towards the sky.
-I guess deep down I welcomed his questions.
+And there isn't much scenery to take in to cure the boredom from the constant sight of dark green foliage that rises like a wall 40 feet towards the sky.
+Deep down, I welcomed his questions.

 "Tell me why you don't have your foot on the gas pedal?"